Food allergies are becoming more common. Here we look at how to spot the signs of an allergy, help your child and cope emotionally.

 Allergic reaction – what’s next?

-If you think your child has had an allergic reaction, see your GP.
-They can help to determine whether it’s likely to be an allergy or caused by another condition.
+If you think your child has had an allergic reaction, you could see your GP.
+They can help to determine whether it’s likely to be an allergy or something caused by another condition.

 How to cope emotionally

 Allergies can at times be worrying, frustrating, stressful and restrictive.